-These programs are dedicated to providing a safe, clean and healthy environment for all Brewer residents and businesses, while complying with all Maine Department of Environmental Protection (MDEP) environmental laws and regulations.
-The Environmental Services Department and its employees take great pride in their commitment and responsibility to the environment and the citizens of Brewer.
+Housed in the city’s award-winning Water Pollution Control Facility (WPCF)*, the Environmental Services team has been responsible for various waste-management and environmental protection programs since its creation in 1998.
+These programs are dedicated to providing a safe, clean and healthy environment for all Brewer residents and businesses, complying with all Maine Department of Environmental Protection (MDEP) laws and regulations.
+The department and its employees take great pride in their commitment and responsibility to the environment and the citizens of Brewer.

 Brewer Water Pollution Control Facility (WPCF) Quick Facts

 - Built: 1975 (with upgrades in 1991, 1994, 1998, 2010, 2011, 2012, and 2021)

 - Services Area: 3,159 Brewer Accounts, 30 Orrington

 - Treatment Level: Secondary Treatment

 - Number of Pump Stations: 14